 Expertise: advanced traffic detection systems, traffic safety, large-scale traffic system modeling and analysis, traffic operations, smart mobility technologies, traffic simulation, and e-science of transportation.

 Anna Bosin graduated from UC Santa Barbara in 2002 with a BS in Mechanical Engineering.
 She's been working for the Alaska Department of Transportation and Public Facilities (DOT&PF) since 2008 and has been a registered Civil Engineer since 2009.
 During her tenure at DOT&PF, she has worked in the Highway Design, Construction, and Traffic and Safety sections before moving to the Research Development and Technology Transfer section in 2014.
 Anna's emphasis areas are materials, traffic and safety.
 In addition to managing research projects, she works to advance transportation programs with Alaska's Tribal communities.

-Senator Josh Green, MD currently serves as chair of the Committee on Human Services and he's a member of the Committee on Hawaiian Affairs in Hawaii's legislature.
+Josh Green, MD is Hawaii's LG since December 2018.
+He served in the Hawaii State House of Representatives from 2004 to 2008 and in the Hawaii State Senate from 2008 to 2018 where he chaired the Heath Committee and Human Services Committee.
 Dr. Green accepted a position in the National Health Corps to practice medicine in under-served areas of Hawaii.
 He practices as an Emergency Room physician on the Big Island of Hawaii.

 Darrin began his career as a trooper with the Washington State Patrol on January 6, 1992.
 He promoted through the ranks to Captain with varying job assignments, leadership and management responsibilities.